GiorgioOrlando/21cm_CMB_cross/README.md

 # <21-21-CMB> cross-correlations
 We provide the (python) code used to perform the Fisher analyses in ......

-In order to run the notebooks you will need the following packages:
+In order to run the notebook you will need the following packages:

 - numpy